 More recently I collaborated with Golden Age Public Houses to create Burgerac's Burgershack, a kitchen pop up brand that resides at both The Royal Oak pub in Marylebone and legendary central London music venue and bar, The Social.

-I'm currently focusing on a number of suitably burger-themed projects with a whole bunch of different folk, constantly striving to combine a love of burgers with fun and excellence, no matter what.
+I'm currently focusing on a number of suitably food-themed projects with a whole bunch of different folk, constantly striving to combine a love of high quality, ethically sourced ingredients with fun and excellence, no matter what.
 If you wanna work with me on something - just holler and we can chat.
 Over a burger, obviously.
 Email me at email@example.com.